 Conclusion

 Playwright is a popular headless browsing tool.
-However, its default properties make it easily detectable by target websites, so you need to use Playwright Stealth to mask those properties if you want to avoid getting blocked.
+However, its default properties make it easily detectable by target websites.
+To avoid getting blocked, you need to make it stealthier by masking those loopholes.